GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+> ### Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
 >
-> ~ *Donald Knuth*
+> ~ *Jim Horning*

 ---
 ## 🏎 Quick Facts